-Compared on free-plan limits, AI depth, collaboration, and price: Velocity, Buffer, SocialBee, Loomly, Later, Hootsuite, Sprout Social, and Planable.
+Compared on entry-plan limits, AI depth, collaboration, and price: Velocity, Buffer, SocialBee, Loomly, Later, Hootsuite, Sprout Social, and Planable.
 The 8 best AI social media scheduling tools for small teams in 2026.

-For most small teams in 2026, the best AI-powered social media scheduling tool is the one that pairs scheduling with content creation, brand voice, and analytics in a single workspace you can start using for free.
-We compared 8 tools on free-plan limits, AI depth, collaboration, and price.
+For most small teams in 2026, the best AI-powered social media scheduling tool is the one that pairs scheduling with content creation, brand voice, and analytics in a single workspace with a sane entry price.
+We compared 8 tools on entry-plan limits, AI depth, collaboration, and price.
 Velocity, Buffer, and SocialBee led the field for small teams.

 That answer comes with a caveat most listicles skip: "best for a small team" is not the same as "best for an agency" or "best for an enterprise."
 A two-to-five-person team is usually budget-constrained, time-starved, and short on a dedicated social specialist.
 So the tools that win are the ones that do more of the work and ask for less money up front.
-The free plan, not the enterprise tier, is where small teams actually decide.
+The trial and first paid tier, not the enterprise tier, are where small teams actually decide.

-This guide reviews each tool against four small-team criteria: how far the free plan stretches, how much AI actually does (versus a single "rewrite this caption" button), how easily two or more people can collaborate, and what it costs once you outgrow free.
+This guide reviews each tool against four small-team criteria: how far the entry plan stretches, how much AI actually does (versus a single "rewrite this caption" button), how easily two or more people can collaborate, and what it costs once you outgrow the starting tier.

-Builds Velocity, the conversational AI social media assistant for small teams, creators, and agencies.
+Builds Velocity, the conversational AI social media assistant for small businesses, agencies, and freelance social media managers.
 Verified every pricing claim in this shortlist against the vendor's own pricing page in May 2026.

 The 8 best AI social media scheduling tools for small teams at a glance